 Tony thought about getting one family tablet but I really didn’t want to try to “help” everyone learn to share that during the day. (i.e. keep fighting to a minimum over who’s turn it was to use the tablet.)
-I thought a tablet a piece for the older three would allow them all to work on their school stuff promptly and then they’d all complete their half hour of screen time at the same time, freeing up an hour each afternoon.
+I thought a tablet a piece for the older three would allow them all to work on their school stuff promptly and then they’d all complete their half hour of screen time at the same time vs all waiting to take a turn on our computer.
 Plus, now they can all play games, like Minecraft, together.
 However Tony and I both knew ground rules needed laid so the kids understood what was expected of them and how ownership of their own tablet didn’t equal all day screen time.

 Our contract clearly states the times their tablets may be used, how they may be used, what must be completed before they can get their screen time, safety measures and my favorite part, “Suggestions to revise this contract must be made to your parents in writing.
 They will respond to said suggestions within 48 hours.
 Pestering will result in a denial to review suggestions.”

 Kindles do come with an app that controls when and what kids can use on their devices, but I want my kids to know what is expected of them and give them the freedom to do the right thing.
 If they don’t learn to control themselves, what will guide them once they’re older and the parental blocks come off?
 Our contract will prevent them from stumbling across too much junk (a big NO to requests for social media accounts and commenting on YouTube) and safety settings on search engines filter out a good chunk as well.
 Additionally, we use OpenDNS which prevents all the devices on our wifi network from accessing adult content.